Loop (2020 film): Production

 Loop was directed and written by Erica Milsom, with a story created by Adam Burke, Erica Milsom and Matthias De Clercq.
 Michael Warch and Krissy Cababa produced the short.

 The team brought in consultants from the Autistic Self Advocacy Network to ensure that Renee's portrayal would be authentic.

 Loop features Madison Bandy in the role of Renee, who herself is non-speaking and autistic.
 The audio recording for her voice performance was done by Vince Caro, on location in her home, as part of an effort to make the recording process as comfortable as possible.

 The director and animators on Loop spoke with the consultants to gain a sense of the way that a non-speaking person might communicate their feelings differently.
 They then developed a gestural language for Renee, equating specific behaviors, like holding her ears, or poking her cell phone, with specific emotional states.

+The film was Adam Burke's last animation work, as he died from complications relating to his lung cancer positive diagnosis on October 9, 2018.

 Music

 Mark Orton composed the music for Loop.
 The score was released on February 28, 2020.